Standard & Express Shipping Available Nationwide

 What's the warranty on the motor?

-All model year 2016 to 2018 custom Brose motors are covered by a two-year / 15,000-kilometer warranty.
-Any technical issues during these periods are covered by warranty unless the issue was caused by inadequate use, tuning, or any other influence beyond intended use and maintenance.
+All model year 2016 to 2018 custom Brose motors are covered by a two-year / 15,000-kilometer warranty (whichever is reached first).
+Faults due to manufacturer defects during this period are covered under this warranty.
+Issues caused by improper use, tuning of any kind, inadequate maintenance or riding outside intended use are not covered under warranty.
 All warranty claims are handled via your Authorized Specialized Retailer.